clingen-data-model/allele/source/allele/conceptual/amino_acid_reference_sequence.md

 Scope and Usage
 ---------------

-A AminoAcidReferenceSequence is used to denote the particular sequence of amino acids resulting from the translation of a TranscriptReferenceSequence.
+An AminoAcidReferenceSequence is used to denote the specific amino acid sequence resulting from the translation of a TranscriptReferenceSequence.

+For example, NP_001447.2 is the AminoAcidReferenceSequence resulting from translation of TranscriptReferenceSequence NM_001456.3.

 Exclusions and Limitations
 --------------------------